Online Safety for Parents/Carers and Children

 Safer Internet Day is celebrated globally in February each year to promote the safe and positive use of digital technology for children and young people, and to inspire a national conversation about using technology responsibly, respectfully, critically, and creatively.
-Safer Internet Day 2023 is on 7th February and will be celebrated with the theme ‘All fun and games?
-Exploring respect and relationships online’.Coordinated in the UK by the UK Safer Internet Centre, Safer Internet Day is celebrated in over a hundred countries coordinated by the joint Insafe/INHOPE network, with the support of the European Commission, and national Safer Internet Centres across Europe.
+Safer Internet Day 2024 is on 6th February and will be celebrated with the theme “Want to talk about it?
+Making space for conversations about life online”.Coordinated in the UK by the UK Safer Internet Centre, Safer Internet Day is celebrated in over a hundred countries coordinated by the joint Insafe/INHOPE network, with the support of the European Commission, and national Safer Internet Centres across Europe.

 Parenting in the Digital World

 The digital world is vast, exciting and forever evolving at such a pace that parents often find it hard to keep up.
 Our children have never known life before the online world and are getting more and more tech savvy at an earlier age.
 This causes many of us anxiety because we are not experts, we have not grown up in the age of online technology and we have not had childhood experience to draw upon when providing guidance for our own children.